PX4/PX4-user_guide/en/dronecan/ark_flow_mr.md

 ## Ark Flow MR Configuration

-On the ARK Flow MR, you may need to configure the following parameters:
+You may need to [configure the following parameters](../dronecan/index.md#qgc-cannode-parameter-configuration) on the ARK Flow MR itself:

 | Parameter                                                                                       | Description                   |
 | ----------------------------------------------------------------------------------------------- | ----------------------------- |